Performing a Twitter audit may not be your favorite task as a marketer, but it is still something you have to check off

-A thorough analysis like a Twitter audit helps you see how your brand is performing, to determine if you’re moving in the right direction or to uncover your weaknesses, then simply conduct a Twitter audit.
+A thorough analysis like a Twitter audit helps you see how your brand is performing, determine if you’re moving in the right direction, and uncover your weaknesses.

 It’s good to constantly analyze your efforts and strategies.
 This is why conducting a Twitter audit every once in a while seems like a good idea.